CamaraLab/CAJAL/README.md

 Extensive documentation, including several tutorials, can be found in [CAJAL's readthedocs.io website](https://cajal.readthedocs.io/en/latest/index.html).

 ## New in this release
-Version 1.5 of CAJAL incorporates two significant new pieces of functionality for the analysis of neuron morphology, unbalanced Gromov-Wasserstein (a matching tool which allows for partial or incomplete matches) and fused Gromov-Wasserstein (a tool which allows the incorporation of additional feature data about neuron nodes, e.g., soma or dendrite.)
+Version 2.0 of CAJAL incorporates CellAligner, an unsupervised framework that uses fused unbalanced Gromov-Wasserstein couplings to map protein distributions from morphologically distinct cells into shared anchor-cell geometries, enabling morphology-robust comparison of subcellular localization.
-These are discussed in detail in the documentation [in a worked example tutorial](https://cajal.readthedocs.io/en/stable/notebooks/Example_5.html) and, at a more theoretical level, [here](https://cajal.readthedocs.io/en/stable/gw_variants.html).
+These are discussed in detail in the documentation in the new worked examples [tutorial 6](https://cajal.readthedocs.io/en/stable/notebooks/Example_6.html) and [tutorial 7](https://cajal.readthedocs.io/en/stable/notebooks/Example_7.html) and [here](https://cajal.readthedocs.io/en/stable/cellaligner.html).

-- Cleaned up function signatures - making function signatures more uniform between Euclidean and geodesic functions, removing unused parameters
-- Removed source of nondeterminism/non-reproducibility in Louvain clustering algorithm
-- Added optional dependencies for usage in the Docker image
-- Restored parallelism to SWC sampling
-- Fixed bug in implementation of Weighted Nearest Neighbors algorithm